NotWicked/9th-Grade-Game-Jam/README.md

-# Santas-Village is a game I made for a gaming competion that I won.
+# Santas-Village is a game I made for a gaming competition that I won.